TimBieler/Genshin-Impact-API/README.md

 It is a helpful gadget when you play the game.
 It is a lot easier instead

-of lokking on the Internet.
+of looking on the internet.
 It helps you find good artifacts for the right

-Character and the best Weapon.
+character and the best Weapon.
 It shows you in which dungeon which artifact is.

-It also shows you interesting facts about each character, for example birthday or
+It also shows you interesting facts about each character.

-which nation there are coming from.
+For example weapon type or which nation there are coming from.